So, you’ve just had root canal and the tooth is still causing pain?! What’s going on???

 If an RCT has failed, the options will include:

 - Root canal re-treatment.
-This involves removing the previous endodontic filling and repeating the process.
+This is often the first option and involves removing the previous endodontic filling and repeating the process.
 This is often best carried out by a specialist endodontist.

 - Apicoectomy.
-The tip of the root is accessed through a small incision in the gum and then cleaned from there.
+The tip of the root (where the problem lies) is accessed through a small incision in the gum and then cleaned from there.
 This surgical approach allows for better access to the tooth tip, to help ensure thorough cleaning of the area.
 Read more on this in our guide here.

 Return to our main page on root canal treatment here.